SomMeri/matasano-cryptopals-solutions/README.md

-My solutions to Matasano cryptopals challenge.
-The exercises and official solutions are now publically available on their  [official site](http://cryptopals.com/).
 Cryptopals is a collection of 48 exercises that demonstrate attacks on real world ciphers and protocols.
 Exercises exploit both badly designed systems and subtle implementation bugs in theoretically rock solid crypto.
+The exercises and official solutions are now publically available on their  [official site](http://cryptopals.com/).

-I described my experience of doing them in [my blog](http://meri-stuff.blogspot.sk/2013/07/matasano-crypto-challenge.html)..
+My write up about doing them is on [my blog](http://meri-stuff.blogspot.sk/2013/07/matasano-crypto-challenge.html).

+This repository contains my solutions to those exercises.
 All solutions to exercises are stored inside the [`org.meri.matasano`](https://github.com/SomMeri/matasano-cryptopals-solutions/tree/master/src/main/java/org/meri/matasano) package in classes named `SetX` where `X` is the exercises set number.
 Solutions are run from [unit tests](https://github.com/SomMeri/matasano-cryptopals-solutions/tree/master/src/test/java/org/meri/matasano).
 Each set of exercises has its own `setX` directory and unit test named `SetXTest`.

 Set 1:
 * Solution class: src\main\java\org\meri\matasano\Set1.java